Mount Timpanogos Utah Temple: Dedication

-The Mount Timpanogos Utah Temple was dedicated on October 13, 1996 by Hinckley, who was then the church's president.
-The dedication lasted an entire week with three sessions on Sunday and four on each of the following days for a total of 27 dedicatory sessions.
+The temple was dedicated on October 13, 1996 by Hinckley, who by then was the church's president.
+The dedication sessions were held over an entire week, with three on Sunday and four on each of the following days, for a total of 27.

 Before the dedication, Hinckley and his counselors in the First Presidency, Thomas S. Monson and James E. Faust, applied mortar to the temple's cornerstone.
 They were followed by Boyd K. Packer, Acting President of the Quorum of the Twelve Apostles; W. Eugene Hansen of the Seventy and executive director of the church's Temple Department; Robert J. Matthews, temple president; Stephen M. Studdert, vice chairman of the temple committee; and Hinckley's wife, Marjorie.

-A total of 11,617 participated in the first dedicatory session, of which about 2,900 met in the temple.
-The others attended the session in the American Fork Tabernacle, 12 stake centers in Utah and Wasatch counties, and the Salt Lake Tabernacle on Temple Square in Salt Lake City, locations to where proceedings of subsequent sessions were also transmitted.
-Like any temple dedication, admittance to the other locations was for worthy members of the church with a ticket from their bishops.
-Speakers for the first session were Hinckley, Monson, Faust, and Packer.
-They were each accompanied to the temple by their wives.
+About 11,615 people participated in the first dedicatory session, with about 2,900 of them in the temple.
+The others attended via broadcast in the American Fork Tabernacle, 12 stake centers in Utah and Wasatch counties, and the Salt Lake Tabernacle on Temple Square in Salt Lake City.
+The First Presidency and Packer spoke in the first session and were accompanied by their wives.

-About 38,000 attended the three sessions of dedication on the first day.
+About 38,000 attended the three sessions on the first day.
 During the week, Hinckley presided over and spoke in 11 dedicatory sessions, including the cornerstone ceremony.
 Monson and Faust each presided over eight dedicatory sessions, and each spoke in 11 sessions, which included the cornerstone ceremony.
 A total of 52 general authorities addressed the sessions, as well as the temple presidency and matron.

-Temple facts
+Design and architecture

+The building has a traditional Latter-day Saint temple design.
+Designed by Allen Erekson, Keith Stepan, and church architectural staff, the temple's architecture reflects both the cultural heritage of the Mount Timpanogos region and its spiritual significance to the church.
-The Mount Timpanogos Utah Temple has a total of 107240 sqft, four ordinance rooms, and eight sealing rooms.

-The temple's floor plan is an adaption of the one created for the Bountiful Utah Temple.
+The temple has a total of 107240 sqft, four ordinance rooms, and eight sealing rooms.
+The floor plan is an adaption of the one created for the Bountiful Utah Temple.
 The temples are nearly identical from the outside, though the spire on each is noticeably different.

-Presidents
+The temple is on a 16.7-acre plot located to the west of Mount Timpanogos.

+The structure stands 190 feet tall, constructed with sierra white granite.
+The exterior has stained glass windows created by an architectural glass designer, Gordon Huether, using a patented process called "Inner Light", bronze doors, and single spire.

+The temple includes four ordinance rooms, eight sealing rooms, and a baptistry.

+Symbols

+The design has elements representing Latter-day Saint symbolism, to provide spiritual meaning to its appearance and function.
+It shares symbolic elements with the Salt Lake and the Nauvoo temples, including sun, moon, and star stones, which represent the three degrees of glory, along with triple window towers to symbolize the priesthood, and window arch keystones which represent Christ.